Skip to main content

 Now: No explicit right to have a more predictable working pattern.

-What the Bill says: The Bill sets out detailed and complex rules which require employers to make an offer of guaranteed hours to a qualifying worker after the end of every reference period.
-The reference period needs to be defined in regulations, but a period of 12 weeks has been mentioned previously and is referred to in the Next Steps document.
+What the Bill says: The Bill sets out detailed and complex rules which require employers to make an offer of guaranteed hours to a qualifying worker after the end of every reference period, if the worker’s hours exceed the minimum number set out in their contract.
+The reference period needs to be defined in regulations, but the government anticipates an initial period of 12 weeks.

 A qualifying worker is not only someone working under a zero hours contract but also someone with a low number of guaranteed hours.
-What constitutes a “low” number of hours is not set out in the Bill.
+What constitutes a “low” number of hours is not set out in the Bill and will be defined in regulations, as will potential additional requirements regarding the number and regularity of those hours.

 The offer of guaranteed hours must reflect the hours worked during the reference period; further detail will be set out in regulations in terms of what must be offered in terms of working pattern or days.
 It also remains to be confirmed what prescribed form the offer must be made in and – importantly – how long it must remain open for.